Ford Mondeo (first generation): Sales

-However, another theory was advanced by some motoring journalists; because the Mondeo was developed in Europe with limited input from Ford's North American and Australian operations, executives at both operations were unenthusiastic about the car and had no qualms about letting it fail in the marketplace to allow for the continued success of their locally developed models.
-Ford withdrew the Mondeo and exited the medium-sized markets in both continents in 2000, not to return until the 2005 launch of the Fusion in North America and the 2007 return of the Mondeo in Australia.
-The Mondeo returned to North America in 2012 as the redesigned 2013 Fusion as part of the "One Ford" business plan.
-The redesigned Mondeos, due to their larger size, better prices, increased development input from Australian and American customers, and changing market demographics, proved successful in both continents.

 The Mondeo was released in Australia in 1995, but was not a sales success, where, similarly, a much larger local model, the Falcon, was available, and was dropped in 2000.
 Ford Australia withdrew completely from the medium-sized segment of the Australian market, arguing that it was in decline.
 The estate version, the first medium-sized Ford of its kind to be sold in Australia since the Cortina, was dropped in 1999.
 It struggled against Japanese midsized models such as the Honda Accord and Subaru Liberty, as well as the Holden Vectra, also imported from Europe, although unlike the Mondeo, briefly assembled locally.
-The Mondeo has since returned to Australia in 2007 with an all-new model.
+The Mondeo later returned to Australia in 2007 with an all-new model.

+One theory was advanced by some motoring journalists; because the Mondeo was developed in Europe with limited input from Ford's North American and Australian operations, executives at both operations were unenthusiastic about the car and had no qualms about letting it fail in the marketplace to allow for the continued success of their locally developed models.
+Ford withdrew the Mondeo from both continents in 2000.
+The Mondeo returned to North America in 2012 as the redesigned 2013 Fusion as part of the "One Ford" business plan.
+The redesigned Mondeos, due to their larger size, better prices, increased development input from Australian and American operations, and changing market demographics, proved successful in both continents.

 In Australia, the 1995 to 2000 Ford Mondeos were assessed in the Used Car Safety Ratings 2006 as providing "significantly better than average" protection for their occupants in the event of a crash.

 The Mondeo launched in New Zealand to replace the Mazda 626-based Telstar following the closure of the Ford New Zealand assembly plant in 1997.
 Many earlier-model Mondeos, imported used from Japan, were also sold locally.

 In 1997, the Mondeo was introduced into South Africa as a replacement for the Ford Telstar.
 It was produced locally at their Silverton plant in 1.8-litre and 2.0-litre saloon models.
 As production was limited to one body style, Estate (2.0-litre) Hatchback (2.5-litre V6) models were imported alongside the saloon models.
 The Mondeo was one of the first mainstream cars in South Africa to introduce airbags as standard equipment.
 Saloon sales were never a major success – fairly radical styling being cited as the main problem by a still conservative vehicle market.
 Styling was partly addressed by an Aspen model, which featured 15-inch alloy wheels, front fog lamps, and full leather trim.

-In Taiwan, Ford Lio Ho produced a version of the Mondeo known as the Mondeo M2000, which had a front end similar to the outgoing Mercury Mystique, but with Ford badges.
+In Taiwan, where it similarly replaced the Telstar, Ford Lio Ho produced a version of the Mondeo known as the Mondeo M2000, which had a front end similar to the outgoing Mercury Mystique, but with Ford badges.
 Its rear end was similar to that of the European models.
 This model was also exported to China.